tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 #### Proof-of-Work (PoW)

-Remember our generals?
+Remember the generals?
 Byzantine Fault Tolerance can be achieved if the loyal (non-faulty) generals reach a majority agreement on their attack strategy (consensus). **Proof-of-Work (PoW)** is one way to achieve BFT.

 PoW is a cryptographic puzzle first introduced with [Hashcash](http://www.hashcash.org/).
 This consensus algorithm was reused in Bitcoin and has been widely adopted since then.